 Notes: Using the optimal bandwidth and binning procedure described in Calonico et al. (2015), I plot reported consumption of electricity on either side of the cutoff.
 The running variable for the RD is the winning margin percentage.
-The left hand side panel uses 11,592 data points, for which I use a 2% sample of the billing data for all consumer categories.
-In the right panel, I plot the RDD coefficients between 2012 and 2016, and find results robust to other bandwidths - both lower and higher than the optimal bandwidth.
-Standard errors are clustered at the feeder level.
+The left hand side panel uses 11,592 data points, for which I use a 2% sample of the billing data for all consumer categories and present binned estimates.
+In the right panel, I plot the RD coefficients between 2012 and 2016, and find results robust to other bandwidths - both lower and higher than the optimal bandwidth (between 6000 and 12000 votes).
+Standard errors clustered at the feeder level.